Child Sponsorship Program

 Our Work

 Our Child Sponsorship Program (CSP) was created in October 2009 after seeing the great need for children in Karatu, Tanzania to have access to early English-language education.
-Over the last twelve years, Journeys of Solutions (JOS) has been so pleased to come alongside and support hard-working students in their educational endeavors.
+For nearly fourteen years, Journeys of Solutions (JOS) has been so pleased to come alongside and support hard-working students in their educational endeavors.
 We have journeyed with our students from primary and secondary school, to vocational programs and college courses, too!
-Many came from Shalom Orphanage Centre, and now that the students are over eighteen years of age, our focus is two-fold: their advanced education and their transition to adulthood.
+Many came from Shalom Orphanage Centre, and now that the students are over eighteen years of age and living independently, our focus is two-fold: their advanced education and their transition to adulthood.
 And, of course, we are so grateful to our individual donors for their dedicated partnership, many of whom have been on this journey with us from the very beginning!

 Shalom Orphanage Centre is a non-profit, non-governmental, non-political, non-religious organization registered in the United Republic of Tanzania under the 2002 Non-Government Organization Act.
 Founded in 2004 through the love and vision of Warra Nnko “Mama Warra”, Shalom’s sole mission is to improve the lives of poor and disadvantaged children in Karatu and neighboring communities Arusha and Moshi.
 From the outset, our support for students from Shalom has been paid directly to their educational institutions.
-The students sometimes return to Shalom during their school holidays, though many opt to stay at their educational institutions for remedial studies between school terms, or visit their families of origin, especially now that they are over the age of 18.
+Prior to their signing out of the orphanage at age 18, students would sometimes return to Shalom during their school holidays, stay at their educational institutions for remedial studies between school terms, or visit their families of origin.

 In 2015, Mr. Bayo broke ground on the Tumaini Senior Secondary School (TSSS), which opened its doors to over forty Form I students in January 2016, including one JOS-sponsored student.
 Through the generosity and great partnership of Tanzania Education Corporation, TJS & TSSS are empowering and equipping young minds.
 We are grateful to have partnered with Mr. & Mrs. Bayo and TEC!

-In 2018-2020, JOS partnered with Jobortunity, an apprenticeship program in Arusha that trains youth between 18-25 years to be ready to join the workforce.
+JOS partnered with Jobortunity, an apprenticeship program in Arusha that trains youth between 18-25 years to be ready to join the workforce, 2018-2020.
 This training and development institute is doing phenomenal work and we are grateful to have one JOS-supported student graduate Jobortunity after studying the Hi5 method.
 In fact, this student earned a job placement as a result of his apprenticeship through Jobortunity.

 More Background

 CSP Founder and Project Lead, Elizabeth Kallop, first visited Shalom Orphanage Centre in 2008 after climbing Mount Kilimanjaro.
-Unable to forget her brief visit, following her return to home in New York City, she immediately began planning a return to Tanzania.
+Unable to forget her brief visit, following her return home in New York City, she immediately began planning a return to Tanzania.
 Some friends from the Kilimanjaro climb had recently launched Journeys of Solutions so after some project planning discussions, using her event planning and fundraising background, Elizabeth raised funds for a July 2009 survey trip to Shalom in order to see how JOS could join Shalom in its efforts to support and improve the children’s lives.
-During this trip, Elizabeth and a volunteer family worked with Shalom on construction, health care and education projects.
+As a first step, during this July 2009 trip, Elizabeth and a volunteer family worked with Shalom on construction, health care and education projects.

 In September 2009 Elizabeth returned to Shalom for three months, during which time the Child Sponsorship Program (CSP) was born.
 From 2009-2011, Elizabeth traveled to Tanzania for weeks and months at a time to continue developing the CSP.
 In 2012, Elizabeth returned to Karatu for two years of continued development of the CSP whilst also working for Tanzania Education Corporation.
 During this time Elizabeth worked to establish TEC’s presence in Karatu, which included oversight and expansion of a sponsorship program, the creation of a volunteer program and increased visibility of TEC’s efforts and dedication to working alongside Tumaini Junior School founders Modest and Lightness Bayo.
-In 2014 Elizabeth returned to New York City where she continues to manage the CSP remotely.
+In 2014 Elizabeth returned to New York City where she continues to manage the CSP remotely with the assistance of longtime JOS partner, Tanzania-based Yusuf Ngaina.

-Twelve years ago, we enrolled our first 7 students at Tumaini Junior School.
+More than thirteen years ago, we enrolled our first 7 students at Tumaini Junior School.
 These once shy and quiet children have grown into confident and mature young leaders who have pursued educational studies across the country in secondary schools, technical colleges and training institutes!
-(For more details check out Meet Our Students)
+(For more details check out Meet Our Students).
+Over the years, our CSP expanded to support a total of over 20 students from Karatu.
+In advance of the 2016 school year, we worked with one incredible JOS and Tanzania supporter, Fiona Hall, to transition the students she had supported since 2010 to her company, All Around Tanzania, AATz.

 In 2017, as we were preparing for our first group of Form IV graduates, we began to see that more opportunities are afforded to students holding higher/advanced degrees and certificates, not just Form IV graduates.
 As such, we began developing the Kesho Fund (“kesho” means “tomorrow” in Swahili) to support qualifying students who hoped to pursue advanced studies.
 Some of our CSP students whose individual donor funding had lapsed were our first recipients of Kesho Fund support in 2018, along with a few non-CSP students from the town of Karatu.